Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is documented and monitored

 The person who transports dogs, cats or ferrets across borders must register if the purpose is for the animals to change owners or if the animals are transported in connection with economic activities.

-Keep in mind that registration of transporters is not the same as a transporter authorisation to transport animals that are part of your economic activity.
-You may therefore need to register both for moving animals between countries and have a transport authorisation.
+Keep in mind that registration of transporters is not the same as a transport permit to transport animals that are part of your economic activity.
+You may therefore need to register both for moving animals between countries and have a transport permit.

 You do not need to register if you are travelling with your own dog.